 i-ˈlik-sər | Noun

 Any drinkable product that contains cannabinoids or cannabis-derived terpenes.
 Cannabis Elixirs run the gamut from infused sodas to wines and champagnes.
 Any beverage recipe that calls for syrup can be infused with cannabis to bring out its medicinal and intoxicating effects.
 Cannabis-infused beverages are digested by the body much in the same way that edibles are; an elixir's cannabinoids enter the bloodstream through the stomach and liver, incurring a longer effect time before its effects are sensed by the brain.
 As with edibles, an Elixir's intoxication can last between 4 to 6 hours.

 An organic compound produced by the body that binds to cannabinoid receptors.
-Anandamide and 2-Arachidonoylglycerol (2-AG) are the two most prevalent cannabinoids made by the body.
-Endocannabinoids share a likeness to plant produced cannabinoids called phytocannabinoids.
-Endocannabinoids are responsible for regulating the brain, endocrine, and immune system tissues and play an essential role in maintaining the body’s homeostasis, or internal regulatory balance.
+Anandamide and 2-arachidonoylglycerol (2-AG) are the two most prevalent cannabinoids made by the body.
+Endocannabinoids share a likeness to plant-produced cannabinoids called phytocannabinoids.
+Endocannabinoids are responsible for regulating the brain, endocrine, and immune systems and play an essential role in maintaining the body’s homeostasis, or internal regulatory balance.

 ˌendōˈkə-ˈna-bə-ˌnȯid ˈsis-təm | Noun

 A system of cannabinoid receptors, lipids, and enzymes that performs a large role in maintaining homeostasis, or internal regulatory balance, in many bodily functions.
 All mammalian vertebrates have an endocannabinoid system, which interacts with endocannabinoids and phytocannabinoids that are found in cannabis.
 The endocannabinoid system’s far-reaching influence is what allows cannabis to provide medicinal benefits for a large range of symptoms.